Dominar 400 price has seen a consistent increment since launch. Also see price comparison with rivals…

 *prices ex-showroom Delhi; **prices in all states of India

-- This is Dominar’s seventh price hike in 19 months which corresponds to one hike every (less than) three months!
+- This is Dominar’s eighth price hike in 22 months which corresponds to one hike almost every 2.5 months!

 - Because of this, it probably becomes the only motorcycle with so many price increments within one and a half year of its launch.

-- The problem is that the last increment was barely two months away in May!
+- The problem is that the last increment was barely three months away in July!
 Why is Bajaj doing it in bits and pieces – why can’t they just increase it in one shot like TVS did with Apache 310 (read report)?

 It appears that the strategy was to introduce the motorcycle at shocking price tags, to create that initial hype, and gradually increase it, till it comes to acceptable levels (for the company).